kookiatsuetrong/cool/README.md

 # The Cool! programming language () {

 Cool! is a purely object-oriented programming language.
-It has been designed for transpile to JavaScript easily.
+It has been designed for transpile to JavaScript directly.
 The syntax is similar to JavaScript and Java.
-It supports encapsulation, abstraction, inheritance and polymorphism for the current version.
-I'm consider to add static and other features to this language in the near future.
+It supports encapsulation, abstraction, inheritance, polymorphism and many features.
+Some feature such as static member are considering to implement in the near future.

-The another benefit of the Cool! programming language is its small library or framework.
+The another benefit of the Cool! programming language is it comes with a small library or framework.
 So developer can easily to remember and no need to use any IDE.
-A large framework language like Java or C# is very hard to remember even doing a common task.
-The Cool! programming language will have only 20-30 basic methods such as File.read(), Integer.parse(), System.log().
+A large framework language like Java or C# is very hard to remember even doing a common task such as reading database.
+Cool! will have only 20-30 basic methods such as File.read() or Database.execute().

 The Cool! programming language is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" to JavaScript.
 It can run both browser-side and server-side.
+And of course it is a superset of JavaScript, it can load Node.js module directly.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start